Akki4feb95/Akki4feb95/README.md

-👋 Hey there,
-My name is Akshay and I'm a Saleforce Developer who loves to work with JavaScript technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 # 💫 About Me:
 Hi, 👋 I'm Akshay Bhor<br>🔭 I’m currently working on Salesforce Technologies<br>🌱 I’m currently learning Al & ML<br>💬 Ask me about HTML, CSS, JavaScript, Apex, Java<br>⚡ Connect with me https://akshay-bhor.vercel.app/